Makevisitors: What it does and how it works

 The interesting work for this assignment is to write a translator from Haskell

-program breaks this task down by performing
+AST to Java AST.
+The makevisitors program breaks this task down by performing

 multiple traversals (also called “passes”) over the Haskell AST.
 Each pass